Skip to content

 6. Freeze the Plan

-Defined contributions plans, such as cash balance plans, can be frozen, which can help reduce a sponsor’s financial obligations in the short-term.
+Defined contributions plans, such as cash balance plans, can be frozen, which can help reduce an employer's financial obligations in the short-term.
 Profit sharing plans that do not have any employee deferrals can also be frozen.
-The frozen plan still remains subject to compliance and minimum funding requirements, but it gives sponsors flexibility regarding plan operations.
-A plan can either be fully frozen, where all benefit accruals for all participants cease, or sponsors can implement a so-called “soft freeze” option that stops benefit accruals for some employees based on age, tenure, or job classification.
+The frozen plan still remains subject to compliance and minimum funding requirements, but it gives businesses flexibility regarding plan operations.
+A plan can either be fully frozen, where all benefit accruals for all employees cease, or employers can implement a so-called “soft freeze” option that stops benefit accruals for some employees based on age, tenure, or job classification.

-Regardless of which approach makes the most sense, plan sponsors should remember that they’re still fiduciaries who need to act in the best interests of their plan and its participants.
+Regardless of which approach makes the most sense, employers should remember that they’re still fiduciaries who need to act in the best interests of their plan and its participating employees.
 Therefore, plan terms must be reviewed carefully before any action is taken and employees should be made aware of any changes.
-By exploring options and selecting the least disruptive — yet effective — measure, we can try to maintain some sense of stability during a time that is anything but.
+By exploring options and selecting the least disruptive—yet effective—measure, we can try to maintain some sense of stability during a time that is anything but.

 Vestwell is not a law firm or tax advisor and we do not offer legal, tax, or investment advice.
 You may wish to consult your own financial or legal advisor before making any decisions regarding your retirement plan or any distributions.